bobleesj/bobleesj.github.io/_posts/2024-11-23-diffraction.md

 Q. What is phase information?

 The position of the wave in the oscillatory cycle.
 Phase changes can highliyh fine structures that might not show up in intensity data alone.
-The phase can directly link with samples’ thickness, density and compositon.
+The phase can directly link with samples' thickness, density and compositon.

 Q. so my unerstnadinfg is that4D stem gives 4D info per reach real space and the difrraction pattern but the thing is that we want to do not only look at individual but take a whole and we want to recover the phase? like diffraction interfering?